olalonde/node-notify/TUTORIAL.md

     > n.send("Hello World!");
     true

-This should display a notification in the top right corner of your screen!
+The previous code should display a notification in the top right corner of your screen!

 ##Packaging for npm##

-That's pretty cool, but how about sharing our hard work with the community?
-That's what the Node Package Manager mostly stands for: making easy to import modules and distribute them.
+That's pretty cool, but how about sharing your hard work with the Node community?
+That's primarily what the Node Package Manager is used for: making it easy to import extensions/modules and distribute them.

 Packaging an extension for npm is very straightforward.
-All you have to do is create a `package.json` file in your top directory with some info about your extension.
+All you have to do is create a `package.json` file in your top directory which contains some info about your extension:

     #!javascript